Chicago/RSocrata/README.md

 1.2 Use comma-separated file format for Socrata downloads.

-1.3 Added support for human-readable URL
+1.3 Added support for human-readable URL.